 Is there an additional registration period for students to register for their spring courses?

 There is no additional period for students to enroll in spring courses.
-All courses--Fall, Full-Year, and Spring--are registered for during our registration period in the Spring, or in our late registration period in the early Fall.
-We do understand that enrolling for courses for the following Spring may seem a bit early in terms of scheduling, and a lot of things could change, so please do not hesitate to notify our office if any changes in classes and/or student schedules do arise.
-We will work to resolve these matters as soon as possible.
+All courses--Fall, Full-Year, and Spring--are registered for during our registration period in the early Fall.
+We do understand schedules change at the high school due to circumstances outside of a student’s control.
+If this occurs, please do not hesitate to notify our office and we will work with you to resolve these types of issues.

 How should we notify UConn ECE if a student has dropped a course?

-If a student comes to you (guidance counselor, principal, Site Representative, or Instructor) indicating they need to drop an UConn ECE course, please direct them to Step 4 of the Registration Process.
-At the very bottom of the page are instructions to drop a course.
-If it is after the enrollment or late registration period, the student will need to fill out a Withdrawal Form.
-A verbal notice from the student to the high school will not be accepted for students to drop a course.
+If a student comes to you (school counselor, principal, Site Representative, or Instructor) indicating they need to drop an UConn ECE course or they drop the course at the high school, please direct them to the Student Registration page on our website for detailed instructions on the process to drop.
+If it is after the registration period has closed, the student will need to complete a Withdrawal Request.
+A student must follow the UConn ECE processes to drop/withdraw from a course.

-During Registration, if a student has added a UConn ECE course to their schedule but already submitted a consent form, do they need to re-submit an updated consent form?
+During Registration, if a student has added a UConn ECE course to their schedule but already submitted their registration request, what do they do?

 What do I do if a student has forgotten a Username or Password?

-As the Site Representative, how can I see which of my students have applied and enrolled successfully?
+As the Site Representative, how can I see which step of the process my students are in?

 Does UConn ECE provide any scholarship or grant opportunities?

-Is it possible for the high school to pay for their students’ ECE courses?
+Is it possible for the high school to pay for their students’ UConn ECE courses?